sophia-a-chavez/stat107project/README.md

 -   Were there any correlations between the current political/social climate and the reported fatal police shootings in the United States?

+    We found no significant correlation between the decreased spatial mobility during COVID-19 and the number of fatal shootings.
+Therefore we can not conclude if spatial mobility has a negative or positive impact on the number of Police fatal shootings.
+Additionally, we found a positive correlation between the average fatalities per day and the increased disdain towards police forces during peak BLM movement periods.
+Therefore we can conclude the current political/social climate has an impact on the average number of fatal shootings per day by police officers

 #### Packages \~

 -   dplyr